AprentiDigital/DSLDocumentation/glossary.md

 [Visual Studio Code](https://code.visualstudio.com/) (VSCode for short) is a free, cross-platform text editor for managing source code.
 It includes developer tools and optional extensions that help with language support, testing, and debugging, and that make it a viable alternative to Visual Studio for many projects.
 It is available for Windows, MacOS, and some Linux distributions.

 ### Web driver

+A piece of middle ware used in Selenium to interact with a specific web browser like Ghrome, Edge, etc.

 ### XPath (XML Path Language)